Overview

 Bearer keys

-Bearer keys are long-lived static tokens managed at/api/auth/keys (admin only).
-Each key has:
+Bearer keys are long-lived static tokens managed at /api/auth/keys.
+Tokens are generated by the

 | Field | Description |